suyashvsingh/NOMA-ML-Spectrum-Detection-CIoT/README.md

-# Spectrum Sensing in NOMA Systems using Machine Learning
+# Feature-Based Spectrum Sensing of NOMA System for Cognitive IoT Networks using Optimal Machine Learning Classifiers

 This project focuses on the Rayleigh fading channels, specifically for Non-Orthogonal Multiple Access (NOMA) users.
 Through the use of Monte Carlo simulations, the project analyzes signal detection under varying environmental Signal-to-Noise Ratios (SNRs).
 Additionally, Machine Learning algorithms are applied to enhance signal detection performance.